sdraken/vulkan-tutorial/notes.md

 Before you can create a swap chain you need to check for and enable the device extension for it.
 Actually, our device having a presentation queue implies that the swap chain extension must be supported, but it's good to be explicit about what functionality we're looking for.
 After confirming availability, the extension then needs to be enabled during the creation of the logical device.

 Next we need to check if the swap chain is compatible with our window surface, we use several functions to query the capabilities of the surface.
-- **vkGetPhysicalDeviceSurfaceCapabilitiesKH**:
+- **vkGetPhysicalDeviceSurfaceCapabilitiesKH**
-- **vkGetPhysicalDeviceSurfaceFormatsKHR**:
+- **vkGetPhysicalDeviceSurfaceFormatsKHR**
 - **vkGetPhysicalDeviceSurfacePresentModesKHR**

 For this tutorial swap chain support is sufficient if there is at least one supported image format and one supported presentation mode given our window surface.

 Support is now sufficient for creating a swap chain.
 Since we only required the bare minimum support, there might still be many different modes of varying optimality.
 So when creating our swapchain we pick our preferred settings out of what is available.

-After the swap chain has been created we need new **VkImage** handles to handle the images in the swap chain
+After the swap chain has been created we need new **VkImage** handles to the images in the swap chain

 ## Image views
 The **VkImage** object holds the data for the image but it doesn't contain a lot of information on how to read it.
 To use any **VkImage** in a render pipeline we have to create a **VkImageView** object.
 The **VkImageView** describes how to access the image and which part of the image to access.
 So to enable us to use the images in our swap chain, we need to create a **VkImageView** for every one of those images.

 # Chapter 2.3 Graphics pipeline basics
 ## Introduction
 The graphics pipeline is a sequence of operations that take the vertices and textures of your meshes all the way to the pixels in the render targets.
 A simple overview of the sequence looks like

 ```mermaid
 graph TB